 A program of on-the-job learning experiences for students employed in a job related to their major or their educational goals.
 The combined maximum credit for all work experience courses from all disciplines may not exceed 16 units.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+AA/AS; CSU.